ghwfluffy/fluffycoin/README.md

 * Gives a chance to dynamically change the number of shards based on current network volume
 * Provides a deliniation between transactions that time-based events on the chain can reference
+* Provides a deliniation when a new protocol version becomes adopted and acts as the official validator vote
 * Creates a checkpoint where snapshots can be created to speed up validator onboarding
 * Generates a stronger consensus that all of the shards are coherent with each other